Fizzychaldy24/General-IT-Documentation/Hypervisors/Hyper-V/Hyper-V VM Creation and Management Guide.md

      - **Configure Network**: Select the virtual network adapter to connect the VM to the network.

 4. **Select a Virtual Hard Disk (VHD):**
-   - You will be prompted to create a new virtual hard disk (VHD), or use an existing one.
+   - You will be prompted to create a new virtual hard disk (VHD) or use an existing one.
 Choose **Create a virtual hard disk**.
    - Set the size of the virtual hard disk and specify the location where the VHD should be stored.

 5. **Install Operating System:**